NYUAppSec/appsec_hw4/README.md

 Intents to launch activities of your application.
 To do this, changes will need to be made to the AndroidManifest.xml file.

+### Submission
+If you’d like to submit this part, push the `hw4p2handin` tag with the following:

+    git tag -a -m "Completed hw4 part2." hw4p2handin
+    git push origin main
+    git push origin hw4p2handin

 ## Part 3: Can you read me out there?

 Communication of data in transit is especially important.
 If communications are